A Wilderness Collective

 The Bhopal Collective

-Spread across a 178 acre farmland, The Bhopal Collective is a stone’s throw away from Ratapani Wildlife Sanctuary.
+Spread across 178 Ac, The Bhopal Collective is a stone’s throw away from Ratapani Wildlife Sanctuary.
 Nestled between the Khari Territorial Forest and the urban sprawl of Bhopal, the estate has a beautiful monsoon stream flowing through it, which acts as a hub for the wildlife in the area.
-At a driving distance of just 15 kms from Bhopal city and 39 kms from Bhopal’s Raja Bhoj Airport, the estate is conveniently located on a 30ft road off the Bhopal-Sehore Road, making it easily accessible from any part of the country.
+15 km from Bhopal city and 39 km from Bhopal’s Raja Bhoj Airport, the estate is located on a 30ft road off the Bhopal-Sehore Road, making it easily accessible from any part of the country.

-As with every Beforest collective, we will undertake detailed studies that include biodiversity studies, hydrology mapping, slope analysis, solar patterns, etc. All of these will give us a thorough understanding of the land, its potential and how many families the collective can support.
+As with every Beforest collective, we will undertake detailed studies that include biodiversity studies, hydrology mapping, slope analysis, solar patterns, etc. These will give us a thorough understanding of the land, its potential and how many families the collective can support.
 We call this the carrying capacity of the land.
 We have promised you sustainability and we will deliver that.

 Food Security